emilstu/CAE_Feature_Extraction/README.md

-  -mp MAX_PATCHES, --max_patches MAX_PATCHES        Maximum number of patches to extract -rs RESAMPLE, --resample RESAMPLE                 Resample to common voxel spacing (float,float,float) -e EPOCHS, --epochs EPOCHS                        Number of epochs in training of CAE -bs BATCH_SIZE, --batch_size BATCH_SIZE           Batch size for training -ts TEST_SIZE, --test_size TEST_SIZE              CAE test size.
-Float between 0.0 and 1.0 -pp, --prepare_batches                            Specified if batches should be prepared and saved in mini-batches -ld, --load_data                                  Specified if patches sould be loaded.
+  -mp MAX_PATCHES, --max_patches MAX_PATCHES        Maximum number of patches to extract -rs RESAMPLE, --resample RESAMPLE                 Resample to common voxel spacing (float,float,float) -e EPOCHS, --epochs EPOCHS                        Number of epochs in training of CAE -bs BATCH_SIZE, --batch_size BATCH_SIZE           Batch-size used when training -ts TEST_SIZE, --test_size TEST_SIZE              CAE test size.
+Float between 0.0 and 1.0 -pp, --prepare_batches                            Specified when batches should be prepared and saved in mini-batches -ld, --load_data                                  Specified when patches sould be loaded.
 For this option to work data must exist in the tmp folder
-  -md MODEL_DIR, --model_dir MODEL_DIR              Directory of model if model should be loaded for prediction
+  -md MODEL_DIR, --model_dir MODEL_DIR              Directory of model.
+When specified predictions are made on the loaded model.
 ```
 ### Automatic segmentation
 The automatic segmentation is based on [MIScnn](https://github.com/frankkramer-lab/MIScnn).